2020 Atlantic hurricane season: Background

+Overall, the Atlantic tropical cyclones of 2020 collectively resulted in 416 deaths and more than $51.114 billion in damage, making the season one of the costliest on record.
 The 2020 Atlantic hurricane season officially began on June 1 and ended on November 30.
+However, tropical cyclogenesis began in the month of May, with tropical storms Arthur and Bertha, marking the sixth consecutive year with an off-season storm.
+It was the first year with two pre-season storms since 2016, and the first to have two named storms in May since 2012.
 The season featured 31 tropical depressions, 30 of which became tropical or subtropical storms.
 The latter total surpassed the previous record of 28 set in 2005.
-Of the 30 tropical or subtropical storms, 14 of those intensified into hurricanes, which is the second highest number ever observed, behind only 2005.
+There were 14 hurricanes, which was the second most for a season, behind only 2005.
 Seven of the hurricanes intensified into major hurricanes, tying 2005 for the most in one season.
 It was the fifth consecutive Atlantic hurricane season with above average activity, exceeding the previous longest streak of four years between 1998 and 2001.
 A total of 10 tropical cyclones underwent rapid intensification, tying the record set in 1995.